-There were a few different types issued and the 1935A red R and red S experimental notes are worth the most.
-They are priced around $125 in good condition and around $350 in uncirculated condition.
+There were a few different varieties and the 1935A red R and red S experimental notes are worth the most money.
+The 1935A Hawaii and North Africa notes can also sell for high prices.

 The 1957 series is very common and it's even possible to find these bills in circulation today.
 The 1957 one dollar silver certificates have the same look as the 1935 series.

-In good condition they only sell for around $1.50.
-In uncirculated condition they can sell for around $6.
+In very good condition they only sell for around $3.75.
+In uncirculated condition they can sell for around $12-12.50.
 Because of the low price, it makes for a good novelty gift to a history buff or a coin and currency collector.

 Very good- A circulated note that has considerable wear to it.
 There might be one or two tears on the edge of the note.
 The note may be discolored, dark in appearance, or limp.

 Very fine- A note that has been in circulation but not for a long time.
 The note is still relatively crisp.
 There may be some creases, folds, or light smudges.

 MS 63 choice uncirculated- A note that shows no signs of ever having been in circulation.
 The note still has its original crispness.
 The note is also well-centered.